skip to content

 • See:

-Provide software-related instructions that will help others to access and read your data.
+Provide software-related instructions that will help others to access and read your files.
 This is especially important if you have used proprietary, bespoke or uncommon software.
 If proprietary, what open-source or free software can be used to access your data?

 More detailed information: